Osteopathic care of children

-How osteopaths work with children
+How osteopaths work with children and teenagers

 Initial consultation and assessment

-Your osteopath can gain much information by observing your child during movement in leisure, play or when interacting with others, and this also forms part of the assessment.
+Your osteopath can gain much information by observing your child during movement in leisure, play or when interacting with others and this also forms part of the assessment.

 Movement and skill development

-It is important that your child’s visit to your osteopath is a pleasant experience.
 Your osteopath will do their best to engage and build rapport with your child, so they feel safe and cared for.

 Depending on your child’s presentation, you may be advised on how to position or assist your young child in movement and activities for skill development.
-For slightly older children, or children with special needs, the use of certain toys, appliances or equipment may be recommended to support skill acquisition and physical development.
+For older children, or children with special needs, the use of certain toys, appliances or equipment may be recommended to support skill acquisition and physical development.

 Developmentally appropriate manual therapy treatments may be recommended for your child, determined by your child’s age and presentation.
 Your osteopath will explain the details of the recommended treatment to you.